 Vaccine recommendations vs. requirements

 The potential medical and religious accommodations are just two of the factors employers will have to consider when deciding whether to put a vaccination requirement in place.
-Experts say that given all the different concerns employers will need to balance with a potential COVID-19 vaccine, many might choose to simply recommend their workers get immunized rather than make vaccination a condition of employment.
+Experts say that given all the different concerns employers will need to balance with a potential COVID-19 vaccine, some might choose to simply recommend their workers get immunized rather than make vaccination a condition of employment.
+Other employers, including the federal government, are giving workers the option to either get vaccinated or undergo regular testing for COVID-19 infection.

 "It's a treacherous area for employers,” says Jay Rosenlieb, an employment law attorney at the Klein DeNatale Goldner law group in California.
 “The reason it's treacherous for employers is liability that arises from requiring a vaccine where the vaccine goes sideways and creates harm to the employee.
 That's going to probably be a workers compensation claim against the employer.
 And, of course, some kind of claim against the vaccine manufacturer.
 There's a lot of weighing that goes on here."